Study Abroad in San José: Academics

-Students on the Internship Program take one Spanish language course for 5 semester credits, one internship for a recommended 4 semester credits, and one independent study course recommended for 3 semester credits.
-Internship students may also take a hybrid culture course (INTERN-COMM 320 Intercultural Bridge) recommended for 1 semester credit to complement their internship.
-Subject to the class schedule and internship, students may be able to take one additional elective class for a recommended 3 or 4 credits.
-The suggested total of recommended credits for the semester is 12 to 20.
+Students take one Spanish language course for 5 semester credits, an internship for 4 semester credits, an independent study course recommended for 3 semester credits and, if their schedule permits, they may be able to take one or two additional elective classes.
+The suggested total of recommended credits for the semester is 12 to 19.

 Students must work a minimum of 30 hours per week on the internship assignment in order to receive internship credits.
 Veritas typically equates approximately 240 internship hours to 3 U.S. credits.
 Length of internships:

 - 12 weeks = 6 hrs/day, Monday through Friday = 360 hrs = 4 credits

 For further details about the Internship Program and application process, please speak to the AIFS Admissions Officer.

 Internship placements available on previous programs have included: